deeps-03/Real-Time-Data-Processing-System-for-Weather-Monitoring/README.md

    npm install
    ```

-2.I have left my Api key in the code so that its easy to run (please wait for a minute for the application to start)
+2. I have left my Api key in the code so that its easy to run.

 ## Running the Application